gazton33/AingZ_Platform/README.md

 Adjust links according to the official pipeline and stages of `LEGACY→TMP→MIG→CORE→bk_temp`.

+## 6. v4-migration Branch
+Dedicated branch for migrating the platform to version 4.
+Commit and PR rules are detailed in [.github/branch_policies/v4-migration.md](.github/branch_policies/v4-migration.md).

 ---

 Fill all fields with active links once the real structure is created.